Dr. Rattan Lal Awarded World Food Prize 2020

 As founding Director of the Carbon Management and Sequestration Center at The Ohio State University, he has developed a program whose primary goal is to research and advocate for climate-resilient agriculture.
 He strongly believes that agriculture has a primary role in slowing climate change.

 Lal has been a tireless advocate for a Healthy Soil Act, which would pay farmers to optimize land use instead of maximizing production.
-“We produce 3 billion tons of grain and an estimated 1 billion is wasted,” says Lal.
+“We produce 3 billion tons of grain and an estimated 1 billion is wasted,” Lal tells Food Tank.
 By compensating farmers for stewarding of the land, Lal argues that agriculture can be a part of the solution to climate change instead of the problem.

-According to Dr. Lal, global food productivity cannot be sustained by ignoring the health of the soil.
-He says that policy makers are slowly beginning to recognize that soil is the foundation on which “sustainable agriculture should be based, and without it the global issues of climate change and food security cannot be [adequately] addressed.”
+According to Lal, global food productivity cannot be sustained by ignoring the health of the soil.
+Policy makers are slowly beginning to recognize that soil is the foundation on which, Lal says, “sustainable agriculture should be based, and without it the global issues of climate change and food security cannot be [adequately] addressed.”

 He attributes this reasoning to why a soil scientist is being awarded the World Food Prize this year.